Tutorials

 In fact, one of the smartest things you can do is master a small number of layout formulas until they become instinctive.
 Start with these:

-One large focal image with 2-4 smaller supporting shots. - Story strip
+1. Hero + supporting photos — One large focal image with 2-4 smaller supporting shots.

-A row or column of sequential images that show progression. - Grid layout
+2. Story strip — A row or column of sequential images that show progression.

 Skill improves faster when the layout itself stops eating all your mental energy.